Skip to Content

 When finished with a dish or course, place the silverware on this dish.
 Do not place used silverware on the edge of the dish.
 This lets the hosts know that you’ve finished the particular course in question.

-9. Do not cut lettuce leaves or pasta
+9. Do not cut lettuce or pasta

 North Americans commonly use the knife to cut lettuce leaves and pasta.
 In France, however, this is considered impolite.
 Use the knife in the left hand to fold the salad leaves on to the fork.